os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

 * Use `my ($self) = @_;` for parameter parsing in methods when accessing the `$self` object.
 Do not parse any parameter if you do not need any.
 * [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)
+* Use defined architecture and backend functions defined in 'lib/Utils/Architecture.pm' and 'lib/Utils/Backends.pm' for checking specific ARCH and BACKEND types instead of calling the function calls check_var().
+  If they don't exist, add them.
 * Avoid `sleep()`: Do not use `sleep()` or simulate a sleep-like functionality.
 This introduces the risk of either unnecessarily wasting time or just shifting race conditions and making them even harder to investigate.